Rickey Henderson: Legacy

 Longtime scout Charlie Metro remembered the havoc caused by Henderson: '"I did a lot of study and I found that it's impossible to throw Rickey Henderson out.
 I started using stopwatches and everything.
 I found it was impossible to throw some other guys out also.
 They can go from first to second in 2.9 seconds; and no pitcher catcher combination in baseball could throw from here to there to tag second in 2.9 seconds, it was always 3, 3.1, 3.2.
 So actually, the runner that can make the continuous, regular move like Rickey's can't be thrown out, and he's proven it."

-Sportswrite Joe Posnanski marveled that Henderson had 796 career walks when leading off an inning:

-Think about this again.
-There would be nothing, absolutely nothing, a pitcher would want to avoid more than walking Rickey Henderson to lead off an inning.
-And yet he walked SEVEN HUNDRED NINETY SIX times to lead off an inning.
-He walked more times just leading off in an inning than Lou Brock, Roberto Clemente, Luis Aparicio, Ernie Banks, Kirby Puckett, Ryne Sandberg and more than 50 other Hall of Famers walked in their entire careers.
+Sportswrite Joe Posnanski marveled that Henderson had 796 career walks when leading off an inning, more than Lou Brock, Roberto Clemente, Luis Aparicio, Ernie Banks, Kirby Puckett, Ryne Sandberg, "and more than 50 other Hall of Famers walked in their entire careers."